Action on Energy grants for low-income households

 Step 2: Home visit is conducted by the installer or their representative.
 If the property is suitable for upgrades an application form is fully completed and signed by the householder.
 Evidence supporting the application is gathered together, as outlined in the application form.

-Step 5: Installation company carry out installation(s): leaving resident with contact details and any warranties/ guarantees as required.
+Step 5: Installation company carry out installation(s): leaving resident with contact details and any warranties/guarantees as required.

 Step 6: If householder is not satisfied with an installation they should contact the installation company in the first instance and if issues are not resolved you should seek advice from Citizens Advice Consumer Helpline.
-(East Cambs District Council cannot assist in complaint resolutions regarding ECO funded installations)
+(East Cambs District Council cannot assist in complaint resolutions regarding ECO funding installations)

 Information for Installers